operfetti/oliviaperfetti-repository/FinalProjectPartIII.md

 >little more attention to segue

-### This was fairly consistent with the feedback I received from my professor and teaching assistant:
+### This was fairly consistent with the feedback I received from my professor and teaching assistant, which followed the following themes:

 - Make sure to back up with research
 - Change the title